Azure-Samples/azure-ml-federated-learning/plan/milestones.md

 6. Define one or several metric(s) of interest (they should be consistent with your actual FL job).
 7. Select the setting according to the scenario of your actual FL job.
 For example, differentiable privacy may be added to improve privacy preservation.
 8. Submit the test job to AML and compare the results to our results.
-9. Play around the FL hyperparameters (e.g., the parameters in differentiable privacy, the weights for aggregation) to see their impact on the metrics of interest.
+9. Play around the FL hyperparameters (e.g., parameters in differentiable privacy, weights for aggregation) to see their impact on the metrics of interest.

 ## Actual FL job